BT Contact - Broadband, Business & Openreach Customer Service

-As a market leader and provider of several services, the ways to contact BT are many, varied and perhaps a little confusing.
-With different channels to choose from depending on your service, be it an issue with billing or security, a complaint, you’re moving house or cancelling your service; it might be difficult to know what to do.
-Luckily, we’re here to help you navigate the web of BT contact options.
+Choosing a BT contact option is important to get a better customer service experience.
+With different channels to choose from depending on your service, be it an issue with billing or broadband, a complaint, you’re moving house or cancelling your service; it might be difficult to know how to contact BT.
+Luckily, we’re here to help you navigate the web of BT contact choices.

-This number is the same whether you’re calling to inquire about BT broadband, home phone, TV or mobile.
+This 0800 800 150 number is the same whether you’re calling to inquire about BT broadband, home phone, TV or mobile.
 Just pick the relevant option and you’ll be put through to an agent who can deal with your issue.
-If you’re more of a robot person or you want to contact them outside of ordinary hours, you can call their 24/7 automated line on 0800 443 311 to:
+If you want faster service for a simple query or you want to contact BT outside of ordinary hours, you can call their 24/7 automated line on 0800 443 311 to:

 - Pay bills.